Hardware Comparison

 Capacitive Touch Screen

-Material Plane support for capacitive touch screens is currently experimental.
+Material Plane support for touch screens is currently experimental.
 It is not yet clear how well it actually works, so it is currently not advisable to purchase one specifically for this purpose.

 A capacitive touch screen uses capacitive sensing to detect touches.
 I will not go into detail on how this works, for more information, take a look on Wikipedia.
 The most important things are that capacitive touch screens only detect certain objects, such as fingers, while other objects are not detectable.
 This requires some modification to each mini that has to be detected, to basically create electrical contact between the screen and a hand through the mini.
 This could be done by, for example, applying copper tape to the bottom of the mini, with a piece of that tape extending up, so that it can be touched when the mini is moved.

-Unlike an IR touch screen, the touch points of a capacitive touch screen are independent.
+Unlike an Infrared touch frame, the touch points of a capacitive touch screen are independent.
 The number of detectable touch points is generally 10, but this can be higher or lower, depending on the display.
 Depending on how the minis are detected, this limit might not be important.
 In the above case (using copper tape), the mini is only detected when the mini is touched, therefore you could add as many minis as you like, as long as you only touch up to 10 at the same time.

 Other forms of interaction (besides moving minis) is possible, but is limited by the algoritm that distinguishes minis from other touches.